twilightscapes/myresume-todd/src/content/pages/index.md

   night shooting astrophotography which is his favorite subject.</p>
 addressText: Gulf Coast, USA
 portfolio:
-  openText: "Bad Mojo Rising"
+  openText: ""
   closeText: Experience has taught me that good design is not created on a spur of
     the moment, nor does it come naturally.
 Good design is a thorough and interative process with site visitors in mind foremost.
 Good design is identifying a problem for those visitors and removing that problem.
 youtubeautostart: "1"
 addressText2: ""
-skillsTitle: "Mad Skills Yo"
+skillsTitle: "Mad Skills Yo!"
 skillsText: <dl>
   <dd class="percentage percentage-90"><span class="text">Front End</span> <span class="percent">90%</span></dd>
   <dd class="percentage percentage-65"><span class="text">Back End</span> <span class="percent">65%</span></dd>